geetharamson/Fisher-s-Iris-Dataset/README.md

 ## Data as table   (IRIS.CSV) ##

    A basic table is a two-dimensional grid of data, in which the rows represent individual elements of the dataset, and the columns represent quantities related to each of these elements.
+The columns in this table are SepalLength, SepalWidth,PetalLength,PetalWidth and Species .

 # Data set #